 Before the 1950’s, the word that was commonly used for individuals who provided foot care was chiropody, which is still commonly used among the British and Canadian.
-However, podiatry has gained a significant foothold in many parts of the world and has become much more commonly used in America.
+However, podiatry has held a significant place in many parts of the world and has become much more common in America.
 An individual who practices this form of medicine is able to assess, diagnose, and treat lower limbs.

 What’s the difference between Chiropody and a Podiatry?

-“Podiatrist” is the most common and up-to-date – this is because chiropody was given a new name in 1993, but both can help you with minor or more severe foot issues that don’t require a doctor.
+“Podiatrist” is the most common and modern term.
+This is because chiropody was given a new name in 1993.
+However, both can help you with minor or more severe foot issues that don’t require a doctor.

 What does a Podiatrist do?

 A Podiatrist is a healthcare professional who can help prevent, diagnose and treat conditions of the feet.
-They can help with a wide-range of ailments, including day-to-day issues or more serious problems, such as preventing and correcting deformities, keeping people mobile and active, relieving pain, and treating infections.
+They can help with a wide-range of ailments, while including day-to-day issues or more serious problems.
+This includes preventing and correcting deformities, keeping people mobile and active, relieving pain, and treating infections.

 - Thickened toe nails